MicrosoftDocs/win32/desktop-src/Msi/what-s-new-in-windows-installer-5-0.md

 ---
-Description: 'The information in this topic identifies the additions and changes that are available in Windows Installer&\#160;5.0.' ms.assetid: 'c088c15b-0eef-4a92-bb65-e7fe871afbfe'
+Description: The information in this topic identifies the additions and changes that are available in Windows Installer&\#160;5.0. ms.assetid: c088c15b-0eef-4a92-bb65-e7fe871afbfe
-title: 'What''s New in Windows Installer 5.0'
+title: Whats New in Windows Installer 5.0 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New in Windows Installer 5.0